Florida Fiduciary Law Attorneys

 Fiduciary law refers to the overseeing of trusts or other personal interests.
-A fiduciary is someone who has the responsibility, also known as the duty of loyalty, to another individual or entity.
-This responsibility is to safeguard their interests.
+A fiduciary is someone who has the responsibility – also known as the duty of loyalty – to another individual or entity to safeguard their interests.
 These can include as a trustee of a testamentary trust, an executor of a will, the guardian of an estate of a minor, the conservator of the estate or interests of an individual deemed incompetent, and administrator of the estate of a family member or descendant, or other such legal responsibilities.

 - Confidentiality – Fiduciary attorneys should maintain confidentiality on all aspects of their representation.

 - Competence – A fiduciary lawyer must utilize all of their abilities for the benefit of their client.

 - Communication -A fiduciary lawyer must communicate any and all information to the client, so that they may make an informed and unhindered decision based upon their own judgments and free from any legal interference.

 - Conflicts of Interest – Fiduciary lawyers should seek to avoid anything that may put their own interests before that of their client of the trusts they oversee.

 At The Berman Law Group, we offer a variety of fiduciary law services.